Anonymous642/UCCA/README.md

 9- In the same "Sources" window, search for openMSP430_defines.v file, right click it and select Set File Type and, from the dropdown menu select "Verilog Header".

-Now we are ready to synthesize openmsp430 with UCCA-M hardware the following step might take several minutes.
+Now we are ready to synthesize openmsp430 with UCCA hardware the following step might take several minutes.

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.

 11- If synthesis succeeds, you will be prompted with the next step to "Run Implementation".
-You *do not* need to "Run Implementation" to simulate UCCA-M.
+You *do not* need to "Run Implementation" to simulate UCCA.

-To simulate UCCA-M using VIVADO sim-tools, continue following the instructions on [Running UCCA-M on Vivado Simulation Tools].
+To simulate UCCA using VIVADO sim-tools, continue following the instructions on [Running UCCA on Vivado Simulation Tools].

-## Running UCCA-M on Vivado Simulation Tools
+## Running UCCA on Vivado Simulation Tools

-After completing the steps 1-10 in [Creating a Vivado Project for UCCA-M]:
+After completing the steps 1-10 in [Creating a Vivado Project for UCCA]:

 1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything inside openmsp430/simulation.